 Kangaroo Express Bus

-When the kids get tired of walking or if you’d like to preserve their energy take advantage of the Kangaroo Express Bus, another fun and quick way to get around.
+When the kids get tired of walking or if you’d like to conserve their energy, take advantage of the Kangaroo Express Bus, another fun and quick way to get around.

 The Kangaroo Express Bus arrives every fifteen minutes.
 You can hop on and off at four different stops around the zoo, making it easy to get around and see the exhibits your family is most excited about.